Free COVID-19 resources

 A collaboration between publishers and the US National Library of Medicine to expand access to coronavirus-related articles via the PubMed Central database.
 Content may pre-date the current outbreak and include material on SARS and MERS.
 Mostly biomedical, but we’ve identified some articles on the psychological impacts of the disease.

-Provides access to authoritative Coronavirus-related content on ProQuest that might not be normally covered by the Tavistock and Portman Library subscription (including articles on Springer Nature, Taylor & Francis and The BMJ).
-Find material on opens in a new windowmental health, opens in a new windowanxiety, opens in a new windowdepression and more.
+Provides access to authoritative Coronavirus-related content on ProQuest that might not be normally covered by the usual Tavistock and Portman Library subscription (including articles on Springer Nature, Taylor & Francis and The BMJ).
+You’ll be able to find material on opens in a new windowmental health, opens in a new windowanxiety, opens in a new windowdepression and more.
 Shibboleth login required.

 American Psychiatric Association